Contact Us 1-800-539-6119

 • Protein, Total - Assists in determining liver and kidney function and nutritional health.

-• Albumin Serum - One of the major proteins essential for the healthy function of the liver and kidney.
+• Albumin serum - One of the major proteins essential for the healthy function of the liver and kidneys.

-• Globulin, Total - One of the major proteins that assist the blood to clot properly and also comprises infection-fighting antibodies.
+• Globulin, Total - One of the major proteins that assist the blood in clotting properly and also comprises infection-fighting antibodies.

 • Albumin/Globulin Ratio - Calculated by dividing albumin by globulin.
-When paired with other test results, this ratio can assist in the diagnosis of a variety of liver problems.
+When paired with other test results, this ratio can assist in diagnosing various liver problems.

 • Bilirubin, Total - Aids in the detection of hepatitis, sickle cell, anemia, cirrhosis, alcohol, and drug abuse.
 High concentrations may result in jaundice.